westmarchjournal/website/articles/4/3/god-s-justice-poet-s-tears.md

 ---
-title: "God's Justice and the Poet's Tears "
+title: "God's Justice and the Poet's Tears"
 name: Aiden
 surname: Piercy
 authordescription: "Aiden Piercy is a freshman at Patrick Henry College."